-- Non-Plan Lenses and Frames: If you choose a frame that is not part of the exclusive "Tower Collection," a \$14.00 credit will be applied toward the cost of a network provider's own frame.
+- 1) Non-Plan Lenses and Frames: If you choose a frame that is not part of the exclusive "Tower Collection," a \$14 credit will be applied toward the cost of a network provider's own frame.
 You will be responsible for the remainder without reimbursement from OSAWF.
-Lenses and - coatings other than those specified as included in the section above (if any) will also incur extra cost. - 2) Non-Plan Contact Lenses: If you choose contact lenses other than those within the plan, a \$94.00 credit will be applied toward the cost of a network provider's own supply of contact lenses.
+Lenses and coatings other than those specified as included in the section - above (if any) will also incur extra cost. - 2) Non-Plan Contact Lenses: If you choose contact lenses not included within the plan, a \$94 credit will be applied toward the cost of a network provider's own supply of contact lenses.
+In addition, the provider will charge for a contact lens fitting.